 There’s a strange truism about the Amazon channel: if the brand you represent is even slightly popular among consumers, chances are someone has figured out how to get your brand onto Amazon.
 You may not want your products to be sold on Amazon, but chances are good that they’re on there anyway.
 Few brands have such tight control of distribution that no units leak onto the Amazon channel.

 You see, as an open marketplace, Amazon welcomes practically anyone to sell products.
-As long as the products aren’t counterfeit, sellers can compete to get consumers’ business on Amazon—even if those sellers are unauthorized sellers, product diverters, or sellers of gray market product.
+As long as the products aren’t counterfeit, sellers can compete to get consumers’ business on Amazon.
+This is the case even if those sellers are unauthorized sellers, product diverters, or sellers of gray market product.
 Amazon welcomes the lower prices that such competition typically creates, and doesn’t go out of its way to put the brand’s best interests first.

 Here’s another truism to consider: if you’re a brand executive, no one cares about your brand as much as you do.
 But it’s likely that many of the Amazon product listings for your brand were created by sellers that treat your products only as widgets that can generate margin for them.
 These sellers aren’t interested in treating them as branded products that need to be constantly and carefully managed to ensure your brand promises are consistently messaged to consumers across all online and offline channels.